Financially reviewed by Patrick Flood, CFA.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

-What is the Warren Buffett Portfolio?
+What Is the Warren Buffett ETF Portfolio?

 Hopefully Warren Buffett needs no introduction.
 He is arguably the most successful investor in history, among other things, consistently outperforming the market historically.
 Don’t let this fool you, though.
 Buffett is the first to admit that retail investors should keep it simple and invest in an S&P 500 index fund.

 Warren Buffett himself has never actually written any books.
 But if you’re interested in his style of investing, he has stated that his favorite book is The Intelligent Investor by Benjamin Graham, an excellent introductory resource on Value investing.
 The recent revised edition contains some great commentary by the legendary Jason Zweig.
 You can also find the famous collection of Warren Buffett’s letters to shareholders over 30+ years here.

-The Warren Buffett portfolio is as follows:
+The Warren Buffett Portfolio asset allocation is as follows:

 - 90% US Large Cap Blend